Nutrition Volunteer Projects in Peru

-Projects Abroad works closely with the local authorities in the Huayopata District.
-They run an integral food security programme with nutritional, early stimulation and care activities in order to overcome early childhood development problems and support local families in the Lucumayo Valley, who have been affected by malnutrition and who suffer from nutritional deficiencies.
-Volunteers should speak intermediate Spanish, but no other experience is needed, so you can get involved as part of a gap year, career break or extended holiday.
+Projects Abroad works closely with the local authorities in the Urubamba area.
+They run an integral food security programme with nutritional, early stimulation and care activities in order to overcome early childhood development problems and support local families in the rural communities, who have been affected by malnutrition and who suffer from nutritional deficiencies.
+Volunteers should speak advanced Spanish, but no other experience is needed, so you can get involved as part of a gap year, career break or extended holiday.
 If you have intermediate Spanish skills, you are welcome to join if you add on a language course to your placement.

 Malnutrition rates in Peru have long been a source of concern, with nearly a third of Peruvian children living in rural areas currently suffering from chronic malnutrition.
 In 2010 the province of Cusco had the fourth highest proportion of children under 5 suffering from it in Peru.